 Happy Earth Day, everyone!
 One of my favorite ways to celebrate is to fill my day with green.
 Check out some of my go-to ways to get some of my favorite greens into my everyday diet.

-Guacamole – Guacamole is a well known favorite.
+Guacamole is a well-known favorite.
 Avocados are an incredible source of potassium and monounsaturated fatty acids.
 Though avocados contain healthy fat that is essential in our diet, a little bit goes a long way.
 I think we can all agree that once you start dipping chips into a bowl of guacamole.
 It is very difficult to stop.
 However, the serving size of an avocado is only 2 tablespoons.
-It is heart breaking, I know.
+It is heartbreaking, I know.
 Fear not, I have some tips on how to get your guac and keep your macronutrient intake in check at the same time!

-- Toast!
-Kick your avocado toast up a notch with two spoonfuls of loaded guacamole (tomatoes, red onions, garlic, cilantro, lime juice, jalapenos, etc.) under a bed of vegetables such as raw spinach, sweet corn and some pico de gallo!
+Kick your avocado toast up a notch with two spoonfuls of loaded guacamole (tomatoes, red onions, garlic, cilantro, lime juice, jalapenos, etc.) under a bed of vegetables such as raw spinach, sweet corn, and some pico de gallo!

-- Sautée it!
-One of my staple dinners when I am in a rush is to sautée a big head of kale and put it under a serving of whole wheat penne.
+One of my staple dinners, when I am in a rush, is to sautée a big head of kale and put it under a serving of whole wheat penne.
 Just a little bit of olive oil and salt can go a long way in terms of making the bitter taste of kale less harsh.

 - Blend it up!
 And of course, it never hurts to pop a couple of kale leaves into your smoothie.
 Even if it really is just a couple, anything helps!

-Olives – I love, love, love olives.
+I love love, love olives.
 I have become particularly obsessed with Whole Foods’ green olives with garlic and lemon.
 I was introduced to them at their Holiday Tasting event and let’s just say – I’m addicted!
-Olives are a great source of oleic acid, a monounsaturated fatty acid and fat-solubl
+Olives are a great source of oleic acid, a monounsaturated fatty acid, and fat-soluble

 e vitamin E. Though these are some important health benefits, olives are an easy way to get too much fat and salt too quickly.